-67. Some of these words have another use.
+135. Some of these words have another use.

-Thus, instead of, The hill is steep, This book is new, we should often wish to say how steep, how nearly new, and so on, as in -
+Thus, instead of, The hill is steep, This book is new, we may often wish to say how steep, how nearly new, as in -

 The hill is very steep.
 This book is almost new.
 The hill is less steep.
 This book is entirely new.
 The hill is steep enough.
-This book is new now.
+This book is partly new.

-But what kind of a word is steep, and what have we done to express our meaning more fully?
+But what kind of word is steep, and what have we done to express our meaning more fully?